ray-project/ray/doc/source/raysgd/raysgd_pytorch.rst

         loss_creator=nn.MSELoss,
         config={"lr": 0.001})

-You can then set the number of workers and whether the workers are using GPU:
+You can also set the number of workers and whether the workers are using GPU:

 .. code-block:: python

     trainer = PyTorchTrainer(
         model_creator,